maticnetwork/matic.js/README.md

 // Deposit ether into Matic chain using POS Portal.
-// It is an ERC20 token on Matic chain await matic.depositPOSEtherForUser( user, // User address (in most cases, this will be sender's address), amount, // Amount for deposit (in wei) options // transaction fields
+// It is an ERC20 token on Matic chain await maticPOSClient.depositEtherForUser( user, // User address (in most cases, this will be sender's address), amount, // Amount for deposit (in wei) options // transaction fields
 )

-// Burn ERC20 tokens(deposited using POS Portal) on Matic chain and retrieve the Transaction id await matic.burnPOSERC20( childToken, // ChildToken address amount, // Amount to burn (in wei) options // transaction fields
+// Burn ERC20 tokens(deposited using POS Portal) on Matic chain and retrieve the Transaction id await maticPOSClient.burnERC20( childToken, // ChildToken address amount, // Amount to burn (in wei) options // transaction fields
 )

-// Exit funds from the POS Portal using the Transaction id generated from the 'burnPOSERC20' method
+// Exit funds from the POS Portal using the Transaction id generated from the 'burnERC20' method
-// Can be called after checkpoint has been submitted for the block containing burn tx. await matic.exitPOSERC20( txId, // Transaction id generated from the 'burnPOSERC20' method options // transaction fields
+// Can be called after checkpoint has been submitted for the block containing burn tx. await maticPOSClient.exitERC20( txId, // Transaction id generated from the 'burnERC20' method options // transaction fields
 )